 By Alexia Ross

-** Originally printed in the 1998 The Crabbet Influence Stallion Issue.
+** Originally printed in the 1998 Stallion Issue of The Crabbet Influence magazine.

 Articles on the great Crabbet names of yesteryear can often seem to bear little relevance to the breeding of today.
 It is a fact that, in Straight Crabbets in particular, the genetic pool in England is surprisingly limited and any Crabbet horse you care to mention is likely to carry at least one line if not more to Rissalix, Oran, Raktha and Silver Fire let alone the original imports, the majority of which will be in absolutely everything.
 Nonetheless there is variation in type.
 It therefore seemed a useful exercise to review the more important Crabbet sires of recent years that have made a striking contribution to the Crabbet cause.